 We now embark on the study of black holes.
-Black holes are interesting for many reasons: they are one of only three possible endpoints of stellar evolution (the others being white dwarfs and neutron stars), they are the powerhouses of the most luminous things in the universe (quasars and other types of active galactic nuclei), and they are the simplest macroscopic objects in the universe, with only two parameters important for their astrophysical properties.
+Black holes are interesting for many reasons: they are one of only three possible endpoints of stellar evolution (the others being white dwarfs and neutron stars), they are the powerhouses of the most luminous things in the universe (quasars and active galactic nuclei), and they are the simplest macroscopic objects in the universe, with only two parameters important for their astrophysical properties.
 They are also way cool.
 Their simplicity means that it is possible to study them in a way impossible for any other object: with mathematical rigor.
 There was, for example, a flurry of activity in the late 1960s and early 1970s about proving theorems related to black holes, something which is mightily difficult to do with a star, for example!
 However, our main interest is in astrophysics, and specifically in explaining observed phenomena.
 We will therefore describe and use some of the derived results, but will not derive them (this would take overwhelmingly too much time).
+People with a desire to see the mathematical details can consult "The Mathematical Theory of Black Holes" by Chandrasekhar, or "Black Holes" by Novikov and Frolov, both of which are in our library.